 Another option would have been for Gilmore to forgo SSI eligibility for a month and spend all the GoFundMe donations in that month-long period, and then reapply for the program with updated records, which most applicants are afraid to do based on the potential delay of income, Silverstone said.

-To avoid losing her SSI benefits, Gilmore said she was told by the SSA that she’d need to supply a list of all GoFundMe donors and the amounts they had submitted and the DSHS said she’d need to have the fundraising page shut down by the end of December 2015.
+To avoid losing her SSI benefits, Gilmore said the SSA told her she would need to supply a list of all GoFundMe donors and the amounts they had submitted, and that the DSHS advised her to shut down the fundraising page by the end of December 2015.

 “I was confused,” Gilmore said.
 “I didn’t understand why it was considered income when it was nothing I worked for.”

-Ann Mohageri, the Seattle region communications director for the SSA, said she wasn’t familiar with Gilmore’s case, but that she advises all SSI participants to ask their caseworker about any eligibility stipulation they’re unsure about.
+Ann Mohageri, the Seattle region communications director for the SSA, said she advises all SSI participants to ask their caseworkers about any eligibility stipulation they’re unsure about.